Lower Bounds for Maximum Weighted Cut: New Bounds for Arbitrary Connected Graphs

 We first show that there is a DFS tree rooted at $x$ of weight $2(|V(G')|-1)$ in $G'$ if and only if $G$ contains a Hamilton $(x,y)$-path.
 Assume that $G$ contains a Hamilton $(x,y)$-path, $P$.
 Then $E(P)$ together with the edge $v_n z_n$ and all edges from $z$ to $Z$ form a DFS tree rooted at $x$ where all edges have weight 2.

-Conversely assume that there is a DFS tree, \GG{$T'$}, in $G'$, rooted in $x$, of weight $2(|V(G')|-1)$.
-This implies that all edges in \GG{$T'$} have weight 2.
-As no edge of weight 1 is used \GG{ in $T'$, the only edge between $T=T'[V(G)]$ and $T'-V(G)$ is $yz_n$.
+Conversely assume that there is a DFS tree, {$T'$}, in $G'$, rooted in $x$, of weight $2(|V(G')|-1)$.
+This implies that all edges in {$T'$} have weight 2.
+As no edge of weight 1 is used { in $T'$, the only edge between $T=T'[V(G)]$ and $T'-V(G)$ is $yz_n$.
 Thus, $T$ is a tree.
-Note that $T$ does not have a vertex $v_j$ with $j<n$ as a leaf since otherwise a DFS algorithm constructing $T'$ would proceed from $v_j$ to $z_j$, which is impossible.
+Note that $T$ does not have a vertex $v_j$ with $j<n$ as a leaf since otherwise {$T'$ would have edge $v_jz_j$, which is impossible}.
 Thus, $T$ is just a Hamilton path of $G$ from $x$ to $y.$}

 This shows that there is a DFS tree rooted at $x$ of weight $2(|V(G')|-1)$ if and only if $G$ contains a Hamilton $(x,y)$-path.

 Now create the graph $G^*$ by taking two copies, $G_1'$ and $G_2'$, of $G'$ and adding an edge of weight 2 between the copy of vertex $x$ in $G_1'$ and the copy of vertex $x$ in $G_1''.$ Note that $G^*$ is triangle-free.
 If there is a Hamilton $(x,y)$-path in $G$, then as shown above, there is a DFS tree in $G'$ rooted at $x$, where all edges have weight 2, which implies that there is DFS tree in $G^*$ where all edges have weight 2 (rooted in one of the copies of $x$).